 Answer: Cameras and cellphones with cameras are everywhere.
 So, this presents a growing issue.
+There are also ways in which people can access other people’s supposedly private social media posts, for example you can now download instagram stories which are only supposed to be available to watch for 24 hours.
+Can these then be used as evidence?
 Courts facing this question review the facts on a case-by-case basis with varying results.
 Here’s what I mean:

 A New York court found that even if posts are made under privacy settings, terms of service of sites like Facebook and MySpace warn that even under privacy settings, all material is posted at a person’s own risk.
 The court held that there’s no legitimate expectation of privacy and ordered complete disclosure of Facebook posts.

 But a Florida court ruled the other way.
 That lawsuit was brought by parents of a child hit by a construction vehicle outside a job site.
 The mother was asked to produce any and all of her own Facebook postings, “statuses, photos, ‘likes’ or videos.”
 But on February 5, 2014 the Florida District Court of Appeal quashed the request, calling it a fishing expedition having nothing to do with the accident.

 Standard Court Rules Challenged by Social Media